 Intervention classes are offered mostly after school on Tuesday and Thursday.
 PHS emphasizes student literacy in the use of computers and computer systems.
-We have a total of four computer labs available to our staff for use during the school day.
-We offer classes such as web design and computer graphics and also have more than 20 mobile labs (COWS) that teachers can check out and use in their classrooms.
+We have more than 800 student laptops and desktops available for use during the school day.
+We offer classes such as web design and computer graphics and computer programming.

-The goals for the 2016-17 school year continue to be improving instruction which leads to improved student performance, increased parent involvement, and creating a school culture where all students are supported to achieve academic and emotional success.
+The goals for the 2017-18 school year continue to be improving instruction that leads to improved student performance, increased parent involvement, and creating a school culture where all students are supported to achieve academic and emotional success.